wp-plugins/twitterlock/readme.txt

 == Changelog ==

 = 1.0 =
-* Initial release of the plugin, please wait for the stable release.
+* Stable release of the plugin 1.0.